 My Version of the “Fat Head Dough” or what I call the “cheese dough”.
 Next, we’ll look at the ingredients and steps needed when making the pizza crust.

-If you need a visual (video demo) of the crust is made, you can watch my full video of how I make my pizza crust here.
+If you need a visual (video demo) of the crust being made, you can watch my full video of how I make my pizza crust here.

 This crust contains: